floraQuilichini/GLS/README.md

         This application takes the profiles files (computed in app 1 - with geometric variations -) of objects A and B  in order to estimate the matching points.
 Then, this subset of matching point is given to the RANSAC algorithm that will output the transform T between the two objects to register.
         From 2 objects to register, the following steps to get to the estimated transform are : run app 1 (with geometric variation) and run app 4.
-        The folder "data_example_4" contains the matching points files obtained from app 1 with data from "data_example_1" To test the code, use the data contained in the folder "data_example_4" and run the following command in a terminal: bunny_vsa_1000_profiles_and_geom_var.txt  bunny_downsampled_vsa_1000_profiles_and_geom_var.txt transform.txt
+        The folder "data_example_4" contains the matching points files obtained from app 1 with data from "data_example_1" To test the code, use the data contained in the folder "data_example_4" with the following arguments: bunny_vsa_1000_profiles_and_geom_var.txt  bunny_downsampled_vsa_1000_profiles_and_geom_var.txt transform.txt
         The first parameter is the descriptor file of object A (in our case source_bunny).
         The second parameter is the descriptor file of object B (in our case target_bunny).